554: How to Be a Long-Term Thinker in a Short Term World with Dorie Clark (an Encore Presentation of Episode 389)

-I hope you’ll click the play button below to learn more about Jordan and his work.
+I hope you’ll click the play button below to learn more about Roland and his work.
 For a summary, just keep scrolling.

 Join in on our chat below